axonde/psql.nvim/README.txt

 - `connections` (table): A list of your database connections.
 Each connection is a table that must have a `name` and either:
   - A `url` string.
   - Individual properties: `host`, `port`, `user`, `password`, `dbname`.
-- `crypto_key` (string): A secret key used to obfuscate passwords. **This is not a replacement for a secure vault.** It only prevents storing passwords in plaintext in your config file. **You should change the default value.**
 - `runner_output` (string): Defines where the output of non-interactive queries is shown.
   - `'split'`: In a new horizontal split (default).
   - `'vsplit'`: In a new vertical split.